1. Why are you only focusing on Black vegans? Isn’t that racist?

 9. Can I be vegetarian and still get featured?

 We can discuss this on a case-by-case basis.
 Again, the goal of the website is to specifically cater to Black vegans.
 Vegans and vegetarians are not the same thing.
 Vegans don’t wear or consume any animal products at all and vegetarians still consume and wear animal products.
+(Yes, we know that's a super basic, crass definition).
 We are not afraid to specifically cater to vegans.
 However, if your organization caters to both vegetarians and vegans, or deals with Black vegans in any way, we can discuss it further.
 Send an email to firstname.lastname@example.org if you have any questions that pertain to this issue.
 We acknowledge that a lot of Black people have historically chosen to not label themselves as vegan because of its association to whiteness, which is why a lot of vegan Black people still label themselves as vegetarian, even though they are actually vegan.

 10. Do I have to live in the U.S. to get a feature?